 - Female health (PMS, Menopause, Infertility, PCOS)

-Lab Testing is available for many ailments, which can be discussed during your consultation.
+Lab Testing is available for many ailments, which is discussed during your consultation.